mikaolmes/mikaolmes.github.io/README.md

 ### 🔧 To-Do List

 - [ ] Prevent automatic scrolling when clicking the Task Manager link in the About section
 - [ ] Ensure the Sorter project is publicly visible
+- [ ] Update Personal Information